bio-raum/gabi/docs/usage.md

 ### `--ont_min_length`  [ default = 1000 ]

 Discard nanopore reads below this length.
 Depending on your DNA extraction and/or library preparation, you will see a range of sequence lengths.
 If you have sequenced at sufficient depths, you may decide to discard shorter reads to improve your assembly contiguity.
 However, please note that discarding shorter reads may essentially throw away very short plasmids (which can be as short as ~1kb).

+### `--run_name` [ default = null]

+A name to use for various output files.
+This tend to be useful to relate analyses back to individual pipeline runs or projects later on.

+### `--reference_base` [ default = null ]

+This option should point to the base directory in which you have installed the pipeline references.
+See our [installation](installation.md) instructions for details.
+For users who have contributed a site-specific config file, this option does not need to be set.

 ## Expert options